adsteen/selene_stats/selene_stats.md

 | healthy-urinary disease            |   0.4214398 | 0.1771591 | FALSE    |
 | intestinal disease-urinary disease |   0.2808828 | 1.2499943 | TRUE     |

+### How to interpret this table

+This is a table comparing differences in the mean gene number between each pair of groups.
+For instance, the top row is `Africa-Asia`, `mean.diff` indicates that the absolute value of the difference in the mean number of zor/orz genes between Africa and Asia is 0.091.
+`cutoff.diff`, the “cutoff” above which a difference would be statistically significant (p \< 0.05), is 0.286.
+0.091 is not greater than 0.286, so there is no significant difference.
+Thus, the `sig.diff` entry is FALSE.

+`Asia-North America`, does have a significant difference: `cutoff.diff` is 0.087, `mean.diff` is 0.183, so `sig.diff` is TRUE.

 ``` r
 knitr::kable(region_diffs)
 ```